 If custody is not legally distinguished, the custodial parent is based on whichever parent provided more financial support.
 So, to some extent the parents can control which parent completes the FAFSA.
 However, colleges can ask for a copy of the divorce decree and child custody agreement.
 So if the living arrangements don’t match both of these documents, it’s best if the parents get the court to modify the agreements.

 What happens if the parents are separated but not legally divorced?

 What happens when one or both parents remarry?
-How do the stepparents’ income affect financial aid?
+How does the stepparents’ income affect financial aid?

 If the custodial parent has remarried, the income and assets of the stepparent must be reported.
 When choosing the custodial parent, the parents should take the finances of the stepparents into account – even if the stepparent is not helping to pay for the child’s education.

 Note that if the stepparent provides more than half support to his or her other children, these children get counted in household size, even if they don’t live with the stepparent.
 In particular, if any of these children are in college, they get counted.
 Increasing the number in college can have a big impact on eligibility for need-based financial aid.
 So, while including the stepparent’s income and assets on the FAFSA may decrease eligibility for need-based aid, including the stepparent’s other children in the number in college figure may increase eligibility for need-based aid.

 Does it matter which parent’s name is on the 529 plan?